-We work under this principle to eradicate terrorism and resolve armed conflicts.
+We work under this principle to tackle violent extremism and armed conflicts.

 Source：Esri Story Maps team and PeaceTech Lab（2019）